Top Things to Do in Majuli

 Kamalabari Satra

 • Kamalabari Satra – Founded by Bedulapadma Ata, this is one of the most famous Satras in the island.
-The Kamalabari Satra Majuli has been the center for classical studies, literature, art and culture for many years.
+The Kamalabari Satra Majuli has been the centre for classical studies, literature, art and culture for many years.

 • Dakhinpat Satra – Established in 1584 by Vamshigopal – the disciple of Sri Vanamalidev, the Dakhinpat Satra Majuli offers a clear insight into the art and culture of Majuli.
 Beautiful paintings and sculptures, religious motifs, animal and flower forms, and preserved manuscripts and relics are the hallmarks of this Satra.
 The Raas Festival is celebrated with a lot of fanfare and is a must-see.